lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 # Leads & Unattributed Clues

+### Run goals

+- Get classrooms for grades 5-8
+-

 ### Unanswered Questions

 - Are doors with keyholes just _potentially_ locked, and doors without keyholes never locked?
-- How does one get water into the reserve tank in the Pump Room?
-- What happens if you spend more than 24 hours in a single day?
-- Data transfers from Synka? (mentioned in terminals)
+- Data transfers from Synka? (mentioned in terminals, still unknown since admin access to the Blackbridge Grotto terminal didn't enable this so far as I can tell)
 - What can you build with a broken lever, a battery, and a sledgehammer?
 - The Schoolhouse adds 8 Classrooms to the deck, with each grade level providing a hint.
 Probably want to maximize these at some point to get as much info as possible.
 - The insurgent group that these people seemed to be a part of was called "The Children of Black Water," which seems to be a parallel name to "Blackbridge" being the network and grotto name.
 Their group is also called RLCF - what does that stand for?
 - Who the fuck is Samantha Hayes?
   - a.k.a Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold
 - Does the three-mountain (overlapping triangles) symbol mean anything significant?

 ### Current open access problems